Sagari-afk/RenPort/README.md

 # RenPort
-This is a semestral work for my university (java and web)
+This is a semestral work for my university (web)